A Penny Well Spent

 ‘Yes, I’m fine, thank you,’ she said with a friendly smile.

-She looked at the big pile of water on the floor and began to panic a little.
-She’d only recently started working at the hospital, and was worried about making a bad impression so early on.
+She looked at the big pile of water on the floor and began to panic a little, glancing round to see if any other staff were watching.
+She’d only recently started working at the hospital and was worried about making a bad impression so early on.

-‘Oh no, I need to get a mop,’ she said, looking around a bit flustered.
+‘Oh no, I need to go find a mop,’ she said, looking around a bit flustered.

 ‘Don’t worry,’ said Faucet, ‘I’ve got it.’

-He bent down and put his hand on the water.
+He bent down and put his hand on the small puddle of water.
 Slowly but surely, the puddle began to shrink as Faucet absorbed the water.
-He picked up the empty jug and sprayed some water into it from his hand, before handing it back to the nurse.

 The stunned nurse stared at him for a few seconds, then said ‘Eww, get away you freak.’

-The old man nodded and Faucet turned to face the bed on the opposite side of the room.
-He shot a droplet of water that flew across the room and landed perfectly in a plastic cup on the patient’s bedside table.
-The noise of the water hitting the cup caused the man in the bed to suddenly jump.
+George nodded, and Faucet turned to face the bed on the opposite side of the room.
+He shot a droplet of water from his hand that flew across the room and landed perfectly in a plastic cup on the patient’s bedside table.
+The noise of the water hitting the cup caused the woman in the bed to suddenly jump.

-Faucet grinned at the old man, who just groaned.
-‘Bloody millennials.’
+Faucet grinned at George, who just groaned, ‘Bloody millennials.’

 ‘This is where the toilets are assembled,’ said Walter Crapp as he led Clifford and Jean down a production line.